abalabokhin/CassiaNPC/CassiaNPC/readme.txt

 Thank you for trying out my mod!

 VERSION HISTORY:

+Version 1.05 Beta
+- Fixed certain interjections so they won't break the original dialog if Cassia isn't available to speak.

 Version 1.04 Beta
 - Added crossmod talks for Rediscovery of Kuldahar, Lady Dreamless and Below & Below Inn